Office of Educational Affairs

 Assessment and Evaluation

-The Division of Medical Education, Assessment and Evaluation promotes comprehensive, evidence-based educational assessment and programmatic evaluation to support Drexel University College of Medicine’s undergraduate medical education curriculum (UGME) and faculty.
-Our work supports student academic progress and enhances educational quality to ensure physician competency development, in accordance with licensing and accreditation standards.
+Assessment and Evaluation promotes comprehensive, evidence-based educational assessment and programmatic evaluation to support the medical education program and faculty.
+This work supports student academic progress and enhances educational quality to ensure physician competency development, in accordance with licensing and accreditation standards.

 Evaluation.
-The division provides a strategic direction for curriculum evaluation, collecting data for quality improvement and comparing it to national trends in medical education.
-We collect student feedback about the medical school experience, courses and clerkships, and report this data to leadership committees in order to continuously improve the curriculum.
-We conduct educational research that advances our understanding of medical education assessment and evaluation.
+The office provides a strategic direction for curriculum evaluation, collecting data for quality improvement and comparing it to national trends in medical education.
+Student feedback about the medical school experience, courses and clerkships, is collected and reported to leadership committees in order to continuously improve the curriculum.

 Back to Top